 She looks speechless.
 She sits up.

-“So you were a talker all along,” she says with a soft smile.
+She slowly leans back, then sighs, “So you were a talker all along,” with a soft smile.

 At the yard sale, I remember her from Wilton Community Church.

 “Yes, I try to encourage the military to my boys,“ says Aimee.
 “You know we try to raise them within a structure.”